 To receive services for the Higher Education Program, a student must be:

-- A member of the Saint Regis Mohawk Tribe
+- An enrolled member of the Saint Regis Mohawk Tribe

 - Attend an institution in the United States